 Review by Karl Verhoven

 With TV and film contributors working with comics now commonplace, it’s difficult to imagine just how big a deal it was in the late 1990s that successful film director Kevin Smith was writing Daredevil.
-Long before Smith eroded his welcome with a series of missed deadlines he was massive news, and he delivered a definitive Daredevil that lived up to the hype.
+Before Smith eroded his welcome with a series of missed deadlines he was massive news, and he delivered a definitive Daredevil that lived up to the hype.
 And this was far more than merely looking good with a re-launched series after the comparative mediocrity of the then recent past.

 Smith grasped the essential building blocks that constructed the character and wove a tense and compelling eight part drama that twisted Daredevil’s psyche and re-evaluated his world.
 It played on his Catholicism, shredded some relationships and fundamentally redefined his world.
 It was also very heavily influenced by Frank Miller’s 1980s interpretation of the character, most notably as a man who would battle against impossible odds in both his identities.